unixcharles/teambox-page/README.md

     heroku addons:add mongohq:free

 You also need to add your Teambox OAuth key & secret token.
-You can register new application in your account setting on Teambox, the callback URL should be something like `http://YOUR-DOMAIN/auth/teambox/callback`.
+Register new application from your account setting on Teambox.
+The callback URL should point to `http://YOUR-DOMAIN/auth/teambox/callback`.

     heroku config:add TEAMBOX_KEY=XXXXX TEAMBOX_SECRET=XXXXX COOKIE_SECRET=XXXXX

-You need to add a list of authorized user, teambox username, comma separated.
+You need to add a list of authorized users, Teambox username, comma separated.

     heroku config:add TEAMBOX_ADMINISTRATOR=charles,pablo,jordi